 While the pandemic initially forced artists, musicians, and gamers to go virtual, it has changed access to entertainment forever.
 Virtual entertainment has become the small silver lining that has opened doors to people who might have otherwise not attended such events (concerts, art festivals, tours, etc.) because of geography or mobility, or even finances.

 Closing doors of mosques, churches, synagogues, and temples was a significant setback to the religious communities back at the onset of the pandemic.
-However, live streaming made sure that their religious services were not shut down.
+However, live streaming ensured that their religious services were not shut down.
 Instead, religious groups flourished during the pandemic, spreading their message through new online channels.
-Communal gathering, congregational prayers, and confessions services are now live-streamed more effectively to reach out to a much larger audience than that of physical attendance – seniors, those with mobility issues, those with commuting problems, those who are geographically constrained, mothers who have to take care of small kids, and a lot more.
-Live streaming has evolved as the alternative format for attending religious services.
+Communal gatherings, congregational prayers, and confessions services are now live-streamed more effectively to reach out to a much larger audience than that of physical attendance – seniors, those with mobility issues, those with commuting problems, those who are geographically constrained, mothers who have to take care of small kids, and a lot more.
+Live streaming has evolved as an alternative format for attending religious services.

 The pandemic fueled the rise of telemedicine to unprecedented heights previously unknown.
 Thanks to living streaming, healthcare professionals can now provide services while cutting costs, reaching out to under-accessed patients.
 While it gained momentum during the strict social distancing directive of the COVID-19 pandemic, it has become the desirable route to access healthcare today.
 Providers can deliver high-quality live videos, whether through one-on-one video calls or web conferences and live streams.